open-ecosystem-federation/about/README.md

-# The Open Ecosystem Alliance
+# The Open Ecosystem Federation

 ## About